 The driven element is a horizontal loop attached at 2 points to the boom and fed at the rear position.
 The loop is made of .50 tubing with the 2 connections on the ends being made of .50 flat stock with .375 solid rod extending into the element ends.
 Six inches of tapped rod were used to allow for adjustment.
 This construction guarantees that the loop is symetrical and is easy to build.
 Trying to bend tubing in a nightmare and this construction is closer to the computer model.

 When noise in the city became too much, we moved into the country to an old farm.
 The LFA was assembled on its military mast where it quickly made enough QSOs for DXCC on 6 meters.
 With more room I could now aim in all directions, but needed to get a little higher.
 Three sections of Rohn 25G was placed in a yard of concrete to make a 25 foot, free standing, tower.
-Azmuth was controlled with a Yaesu G-800 rotor.
+Azmuth is controlled with a Yaesu G-800 rotor.

 The antenna has up to 60 degrees of elevation.
 The mast plate holds the actuator and the boom plate hangs on a pivot pin.
-Another arm operates an elevation pot.

-After the first rain storm, I added a plastic box with holes for the camera and view down the boom.
+I added a plastic box with holes for the camera and view down the boom.

-Now all I need to do is aim at the moon when it's visible or rely on the rotator for azmuth and the protractor for elevation.
+Now all I need to do is aim at the moon when it's visible or rely on the rotator for azmuth and digital readout for elevation.
 The shape in the middle of the rectangular view hole is the driven element bracket.
 The moon is centered above the bracket about 2 inches up.
 It all seems to be working and I now have a total of 117 countries on 6 meters.
 The low antenna also works very good on e-skip into Europe in the Summer.

 Complete dimensions with conversion to inches is here.